4LB3R70D/SecLopeDeVega-Docs/docs/source/content/memory_ops.rst

 from the third party) as input of the operation.
 You can use memory variables and fixed values as inputs as well.
 For the output, you need to specify what memory variables will save the results of the operations (if they are not provided, the results are lost).
-Please, be also aware that the order of the list of inputs or outputs is important for the correct use of the operation.
+Please, be also aware that the order of the list of inputs or outputs is important for the correct use of the operation, as well as the data 'type' (int, float, bool...) of the result should be the same with the one declared in the section 'memory_variables'.

 In case you need to do more than one of memory operations, we recommend using a set of async rules as a set of steps, where each of them is calling a memory operation.
 The reason to enforce one memory operation per conversation rule is for the sake of performance: Using async rules that are called in a sequential order, avoid blocking the interaction with one rule.

 .. code-block::